Dana Hudkins Crawford

-Dana Hudkins Crawford (born 1931) is an American architectural conservation developer and preservationist working in Denver, Colorado.
-She has been involved in almost every renovation project in downtown Denver, from the initial designation of the LoDo District and creation of Larimer Square to the Union Station.
+Dana Hudkins Crawford (July 22, 1931 – January 23, 2025) was an American architectural conservation developer and preservationist working in Denver, Colorado.
+She was involved in almost every renovation project in downtown Denver, from the initial designation of the LoDo District and creation of Larimer Square to the Union Station.
 She was recognized by her alma mater, Radcliffe College, for the Larimer Square project, was inducted into the Colorado Women's Hall of Fame, and in 2013 the hotel at the restoration project of Union Station was renamed as the Crawford Hotel in honor of her contributions to preserve the history of Denver.

-Biography
+Life and career

-Dana Hudkins was born on July 22, 1931 in Salina, Kansas.
+Dana Hudkins was born on July 22, 1931, in Salina, Kansas.
 She graduated from Monticello College and then went on to complete her undergraduate degree at the University of Kansas in 1953, where she was a member of Pi Beta Phi.
 From there, she enrolled in Radcliffe College and studied Business Administration, graduating in 1954.
 That same year, she moved to Denver, Colorado and began working in a public relations firm.
 In 1955, she married a geologist, John W. R. Crawford III, and they subsequently had four sons.

 In the early 1960s, when the Lower Downtown (LoDo) area of the 1400 block of Larimer Street was being proposed for demolition, Crawford organized a group of investors to buy the property for a potential retail redevelopment project.
 They formed an organization called Historic Denver, Inc. with the goal of preserving Denver's architectural heritage and save the Molly Brown House.
 There was strong opposition to the preservation movement from the Denver Urban Renewal Authority as well as community opposition from those who thought that designating the area as a preservation district would limit new development in the area.
 Finding financing was another hurdle, as many banks did not want to lend to a woman.
 She surmounted the problem by obtaining financing from the New York Life Insurance Company.
 After about 10 years of planning, in 1971, Denver's first Historic District, Larimer Square, was launched.
 She received a Radcliffe Alumnae Recognition Award for her successful development of Larimer Square.